 Only if Next Group beings to provide some services to us.

 2. Third-party service providers

 We employ other companies or individuals and may work in partnership with selected third parties to perform any of the functions listed above (under the ‘How we use your Personal Information’ section) on our behalf.
+For example, Ocado help us to deliver the services to you, including by making deliveries on our behalf (they use a delivery company for this), or answering queries about your order.
 We only share information that allows them to provide their services to us or to facilitate them providing their services to you.

 • Companies to analyse customer information to help us better understand how you use our services.
 Also to tailor products, services and offers that may be relevant for you.